 Great scenery.
 Fantastic accomodation.
 Newcastle is a really interesting place to visit.

-Begin in Bowness-on-Solway, an Area of Outstanding Beauty on the Solway Firth, the route then heads through the heart of Hadrian’s Wall Country and finally reaches Tynemouth on the East Coast.
+Begin in Bowness-on-Solway, an Area of Outstanding Beauty on the Solway Firth.
+The route then heads through the heart of Hadrian’s Wall Country to reach Tynemouth on England's east coast.
 Enjoy the freedom of biking on quiet roads and traffic free cycle paths as you explore these beautiful landscapes.
-We offer two options, longer and shorter versions of the same itinerary.
+We offer two itinerary variations, a 6 or 5 day option.

 This is a general stage by stage guide.
 For all the available day by day itineraries, please see the options on the right.